core-wg/groupcomm-proxy/draft-ietf-core-groupcomm-proxy.md

 This document specifically defines how this option is used by a proxy that can perform proxied CoAP group requests.

 Upon receiving a response to such a request from an origin server, the proxy includes the Reply-From Option in the response sent to the origin client (see {{sec-description}}).
-The proxy uses the option to indicate addressing information pertaining to that origin server, which the client can use in order to send an individual request intended to that server.
+The proxy uses the option to indicate addressing information pertaining to that origin server, which the client can use in order to send an individual request intended for that server.

 In particular, the client can use the addressing information specified in the option in order to identify the response originator and to possibly send it individual unicast requests later on, either directly or instead indirectly via the proxy.